 The CWRA Water Management Award recognizes CWRA members and their organizations for outstanding projects that make a significant contribution to the protection and management of Canada’s water resources.
 The award is open to any study or project that has demonstrated a commitment and innovation in the protection and wise management of Canada’s water, however, projects must be located in the host province for the National Conference.
 If the project is a watershed-related study that crosses provincial boundaries, the project proponent/owner must be in the host province.
-For 2019, applicants and projects must be located in the province of Ontario.

 National Distinguished Achievement Award

 The National Distinguished Achievement Award is presented to a CWRA member or past member who has provided distinguished service to or in the Canadian water resource community.
 Criteria includes, but is not limited to, the recognition of the individual from more than one area, long and distinguished service to CWRA, participation on the national stage, specific initiatives, particular scientific achievements, outstanding success in a water resource field.

 In 2021, both the 2020 Manitoba and the 2021 Quebec National Distinguished Achievement Awards will be presented.

 The CWRA Student and Young Professional (SYP) Award recognizes exemplary contributions to CWRA by a student or young professional.
 This award is intended to honour the individuals who go beyond the ordinary scope of work to contribute time and effort in support of CWRA SYP activities locally and/or nationally, therefore raising the overall general awareness of both CWRA and SYP.
 Nominations by Branch Presidents should be submitted to the Awards Committee for the annual CWRA National Conference for evaluation and selection of a winner.

 2021 Student Awards

 Hoskin Scientific Poster Award